Food is culture. We all know that, right?

 The Portuguese places we know best in London and can recommend with certainty are the deli Delicias de Portugal and the A Toca restaurant in Stockwell.
 A Toca has generous and delicious portions of traditional Portuguese cuisine.
 It's great value for money and just like being back home.
 Even the horrid TV is constantly on, which for some reason is a thing you'll encounter in most Portuguese restaurants or 'tascas' (cheap restaurants with no frills - the equivalent of a 'greasy spoon' in the UK, but with much tastier food).

-In Stockwell, also known as Little Portugal, you'll find many Portuguese grocers, delis and restaurants.
-In other parts of London and of the UK there isn't such much a concentration of such shops, in fact, they are rare (except for areas of West and North London), but they exist and I plan to add a few more to this list.
+In Stockwell, also known as Little Portugal, you'll find many Portuguese grocers, cafes and restaurants.
+In other parts of London and of the UK there isn't such much a concentration of Portuguese shops..

-As to more refined Portuguese food, a few Portuguese restaurants have opened recently that sound promising, with modern Portuguese inspired food, such as Bar Douro in London Bridge, Taberna do Mercado in Spitalfields and Londrino in Bermonsdey.
+As to more refined Portuguese food, a few Portuguese restaurants have opened recently in London that sound promising, with modern Portuguese inspired food, such as Bar Douro and Casa do Frango in London Bridge, Taberna do Mercado in Spitalfields and Londrino in Bermonsdey.
 You will of course not find any TVs on these restaurants.